 I’m still inside watching him through the back window.
 And celebrating by myself with inner monologues of “yay,” because….

-I FINALLY FINISHED MY GODDAMN BOOK.
+I MIGHT HAVE FINISHED MY GODDAMN BOOK.
 CAN I GET A WOO-HOO!
 And someone, please, drink a bottle of wine for me.
 With me.
 Everyone just drink.

 Check out the dirty manuscript picture on instagram, here.
 Thoughts on the title?

 For those of you who are new here: A book that I’ve been writing (I know, I’m scared of the idea, too), not one that I’ve been reading.
 That would be a lot of enthusiasm for reading a book.
 Unless you just learned how to read and it’s your first book ever.
 In that case, it’s exactly the right amount.
 Oliver is celebrating, too, by howling incessantly at the backyard where Francesco is practically tap-dancing across the grass with a rake.
 It’s like broadway back there, that’s how much goddamn enthusiasm he has right about now.
 It’s like a musical, only instead of music it’s just the sound of me typing, and my yappy ass dog trying to save Francesco from himself.